Teddy Boy Blues

 A port to the Sega Mark III was released in Japan as a launch title for the console (along with Hang-On).
 It was subsequently released overseas on the Sega Master System, renamed Teddy Boy, which is the same except that the main theme song was changed due to licensing issues.
 TecToy also released an alternate version only in Brazil called Geraldinho, featuring an edited main character based on the titular protagonist of the popular comic strip.

-A port to the Sega Mega Drive that included brand new levels was released in 1991 exclusively in Japan on the Sega Game Toshokan service.
-It was later ported to the Sega Mega-CD in the SING!!
+A port to the Sega Mega Drive which included rearranged stage layouts was released in 1992 exclusively in Japan on the Sega Game Toshokan service, courtesy of developer Sega CS and also titled Teddy Boy Blues.
+This version was later encoded as the first track of the hybrid Sega Mega-CD/music album SING!!
 Sega Game Music Presented by B.B.
-Queens CD In 1992.
-Also, in 1994 the game was included as part of the game compilation Game no Kanzume Vol.2.
+Queens, and was included as part of the 1994 Sega Game Toshokan compilation Game no Kanzume Vol.2, also for the Sega Mega-CD.

 Master System US hints (with Choplifter)